Birth Registration & Nationality in Saudi Arabia

 What is this right?

-• Registration deadline: Births must be registered within 15 days of delivery.
-Hospital births are typically registered automatically through the system.
+• Registration deadline: Births must be registered within 15 days.
+Hospital births in major facilities are typically registered automatically through the system.

 • Nationality by descent: A child born to a Saudi father is automatically a Saudi citizen, regardless of where the birth occurs or the mother's nationality.

 • Saudi mother, foreign father: The child does not automatically receive Saudi nationality.
-However, the child can apply for citizenship upon reaching adulthood under certain conditions.
+However, the child can apply for citizenship upon reaching adulthood under certain conditions — and recent reforms have made this process somewhat easier.

 • Foundlings: A child found in Saudi Arabia with unknown parents is considered Saudi until proven otherwise.

-• Late registration: Registering a birth after the deadline requires additional documentation and may involve penalties.
+• Late registration: Registering after the 15-day deadline requires additional documentation, a justification, and may involve penalties.

 When does it apply?